Conveyor bridge

 A conveyor bridge is a piece of mining equipment used in strip mining for the removal of overburden and for dumping it on the inner spoil bank of the open-cut mine.
 It is used together with multibucket excavators, frequently bucket chain excavators, that remove the overburden which is moved to the bridge by connecting conveyors.
 Conveyor bridges are used in working horizontally layered deposits with soft overburden rock in areas where mean annual temperatures are above freezing.
 They are frequently used in lignite mining.

+They are known for their gargantuan size, with the largest, the F60 series, being the largest vehicle by physical dimensions and one of the largest ground vehicles ever made.

 Setup

 A conveyor bridge consists of girders resting on two or three supports mounted on rails, or sometimes on crawler tracks.
 The bridge is set across the pit and moves along the mining face at a few metres per minute.
 If it runs on rails, the tracks are shifted in accordance with the progress of the mining.
 The rock is moved from the excavator to the bridge by connecting conveyors.
 The dumping support of a conveyor bridge may rest on the soil of the seam or on a dumping mound specially poured and packed by the bridge itself, depending on the stability of the rock.